China has a valuable card to play because it has trade discussions with the United States today - ExBulletin

 China has a valuable card to play because it has trade discussions with the United States today

-Hong Kong (CNN) – A new series of commercial negotiations between the United States and China began in London, the two parties trying to preserve a fragile truce negotiated last month.
+A new series of commercial negotiations between the United States and China will continue until Tuesday in London, the two parties trying to preserve a fragile truce negotiated last month.

 The new talks have been announced last week After a long -awaited telephone call between US President Donald Trump and Chinese chief Xi Jinping, who seemed to mitigate the tensions that broke out in the past month after a Surprise agreement in Geneva.